 Center consoles range in size from 14 to 35 feet in length.
 The helm is in the center of the boat with an open hull (but wider than a walk-around) around it, allowing passengers to walk around.

 The speed and open design makes this a great boat for offshore fishing as well as cruising.

 A unique alternative to the traditional boat is a personal watercraft (PWC), or jet-ski.
 Compact, speedy and easy to maneuver, jet-skis make great sightseeing vessels.

 Depending upon the make and model, they can hold up to three people quite comfortably.
 Since they don’t have an exterior propeller - they’re jet driven - PWC vessels allow you to travel into small coves and shallow areas without worrying about dragging your prop or harming marine life.

 They're much easier to set an anchor and dock than a traditional boat.
 Trust me on that one.
 They're also great for the lake or river.

-Recommended Boat: Sea Doo Recreation GTS
+Recommended Boat: Sea Doo Recreation GTI

 More Sightseeing Recreational Boat Brands Built for the Ocean: